How do I manage airdropped tokens in Exodus?

-In this Article:
+In this article:

 What is an airdrop?

 An airdrop is a free distribution of crypto assets on a set of blockchain addresses.
-There are no fixed rules regarding who may receive airdropped assets – Each company defines how far and wide they want their airdrop to be.
+Companies and protocols airdrop tokens as a way of marketing their new token.

 In most cases, there is nothing to do on your side to receive an airdrop.
 A token distributor does not need anything other than your blockchain asset address to airdrop tokens.